Cynsar-Foundation/second.exchange/README.md

 Once the submodule is added, navigate to the submodule folder and apply patch from the patches folder and do npm install
 ```
 > cd src/external/nostr-tools/
-> git apply ../patches/
+> git apply ../patches/nostr-modification-for-second-exchange.patch
 > npm install
 ```
 Now go back to the root folder and start with usual react workflow
 ```
 > cd ../../../
 > npm install
-> npm run
+> npm start
 ```
 This entire submodule stuff needs to be done only once.
-For the subsequent run just `npm install` and `npm run` should suffice
+For the subsequent run just `npm install` and `npm start` should suffice

 ## The first exchange was not good ,this one is really good